szeweq/Flux/latest-fl.md

-# Flux Library (Version 3.0.6)
+# Flux Library (Version 3.0.7)

-New HTTP Client implemented.
-It should now work properly on dedicated servers.
+Addind recipe compatibility layer.
+This means some recipes from different mods will work on Flux machines.

+Moved counted ingredient class from Flux.
+Any recipe with item use count should use `fl:counted` instead of `flux:counted`.